Modified Bitumen Roofing Guide for Non-Roofers

 The chief difference is that APP-modified bitumen is preferred in warmer climates and SBS-modified bitumen is preferred in colder climates.

 There aren’t any actual rules requiring the use of one type and not the other simply because of local temperatures.
 Other considerations may come into play with any particular roof installation.
 Both types of mod bit can be found wherever mod bit is used for roofing.

 Both types of mod bit sheets look pretty much the same, and you will not be able to tell the difference simply by looking at or handling the material.

 Unprotected asphalt is highly vulnerable to the sun’s UV rays.
 The UV radiation breaks down the long-chain hydrocarbon molecules that give asphalt its strength and durability.
 This is an issue common to all asphalt-based roofing materials.

-In order for asphalt-based roofing to perform for an acceptable length of time, they have to be protected from the sun.
-This is why asphalt shingles are covered with ceramic granules, and it’s the main reason why built-up roofs have gravel surfacing.
+In order for asphalt-based roofing to perform for an acceptable length of time, the asphalt has to be protected from the sun.
+This is why asphalt shingles are covered with ceramic-coated mineral granules, and it’s the main reason why built-up roofs have gravel surfacing on them.